-“Silica is a trace mineral that strengthens the body's connective tissues—muscles, tendons, hair, ligaments, nails, cartilage, and bone—and is crucial for healthy skin elasticity," says Ostrower.
+“Silica strengthens muscles, tendons, hair, ligaments, nails, cartilage, and bone—and is crucial for healthy skin elasticity,” explains Ostrower.
 “Food sources of silica include leeks, green beans, garbanzo beans, strawberries, cucumber, mango, celery, asparagus, and rhubarb.
-In its natural form, silica is found in the horsetail herb," she adds.
-Next, check out these 8 essential foods for beautiful skin.
+In its natural form, silica is found in the horsetail herb.”
+(Next, check out these 8 essential foods for beautiful skin.)

-Zucchini is the secret to collagen production
+Zucchini may help collagen production

 For a natural hit of retinal, eat your greens

-“Bell peppers are one of the ultimate beauty foods, and especially the red ones.
-They are a particularly great source of carotenoids, which help to prevent wrinkles and increase blood flow to your skin," says Zeitlin.
-"They can also work to prevent acne and breakouts, keeping your skin clear, glowing, young, and fresh looking all summer long.”
+“Bell peppers are one of the ultimate beauty foods—especially the red ones,” says Zeitlin.
+Not only are these sweet peppers a rich source of skin-protecting antioxidants, but “they are a particularly great source of carotenoids, which help to prevent wrinkles and increase blood flow to your skin.
+They can also work to prevent acne and breakouts, keeping your skin clear, glowing, young, and fresh looking all summer long.”

 Mineral water is the ultimate summer staple

 Staying hydrated is important for good health, in general, but what about skin specifically?
 A study published in 2015 in Clinical, Cosmetic, and Investigational Dermatology suggests that higher water intake on a regular basis results in healthier skin.
 “Drink plenty of pure water, mineral rich water,” Ostrower suggests.
 “Water provides the medium for all chemical reactions in our body.
 Additionally, it helps to cleanse and purify toxic debris and wash away rancid oils from the skin.
 During the summer I love making flavored water by adding sliced cucumber and strawberries to it.
 It’s more delicious and nutritious.”
 (Also, check out the most hydrating foods to eat.)